wiloon/blog/content/post/archive-2/linux-网络状态工具-ss.md

 bucket : Show states, which are maintained as minisockets, i.e. time-wait and syn-recv.

 big : Opposite to bucket state.

-established

-syn-sent

-syn-recv

-fin-wait-1

-fin-wait-2

-time-wait

-closed

-close-wait

-last-ack

-listen

-closing

-all : All of the above states

 connected : All the states except for listen and closed